 If you’re thinking short-term investing, one option would be to go low risk to preserve the value of your investment.
 However, with this strategy don’t expect huge returns.
 Long-term investing can be more rewarding, but it also requires more patience.
 Ultimately, a trader needs to find an investment strategy that fits their personality and investment goals.

-What is an Investment Strategy?
+What is Investment Strategy?

-- Entry and exit techniques;
+- Entry and exit techniques

-- Money Management;
+- Money Management

 The 3 Key Components of a Winning Strategy

-1. Trade With the Trend
+Trade With the Trend

-The simplest and the most powerful way to determine the overall trend is by simply adding the 50 periods moving average.
-Then all you have to do is ask yourself where is the price in relation to the 50MA.
+The simplest and the most powerful way to determine the overall trend is by summing the 50-period moving average (50MA).
+Then ask yourself where the current price is compared to the 50MA.
 If the price is above the 50MA, we’re in an uptrend and you should be only looking for buy setups.
-If the price is below we’re in a downtrend, and you should only be looking for sell setups.
+If the price is below the 50MA, we’re in a downtrend, and a trader should only be looking for sell setups.